 Henson Trust: for a booklet describing this type of trust for families who wish to help support a relative who receives ODSP benefits, see “Consider a Henson Trust” in Reports, Books, and Articles.

-Let’s Talk Employment: A Guide to Employment for Family Members is a resource for family members who wish to support their family member in getting and keeping employment.
+Let’s Talk Employment: A Guide to Employment for Family Members of Individuals in Mental Health Recovery is a resource for family members who wish to support their family member in getting and keeping employment.
 Rapp, J. (2017), Boston, MA, USA: Boston University, Centre for Psychiatric Rehabilitation.
-Link
+Click here to download the Guide.

 Ontario Disability Support Program (ODSP) For individuals suffering from a mental illness who fear going back to work as they think they will lose their ODSP benefits, or fear not having a backup plan if work doesn’t work out, ODSP has created some resources to help breakdown that fear and provide reassurance that they CAN indeed work and stay on ODSP at the same time.
 Click here to learn more.